-N/A

 4. What is the proposed zoning of the site?

-N/A

-N/A

-5. What is the maximum potential development of the site if developed as permitted by the proposed zoning?

-6. Is the proposed action consistent with the recommended uses in adopted local land use plans?

-7. What are the predominant land use(s) and zoning classifications within a 1/4 mile radius of proposed action?
+N/A 5.
+What is the maximum potential development of the site if developed as permitted by the proposed zoning?
+N/A Yes No 6.
+Is the proposed action consistent with the recommended uses in adopted local land use plans?
+7. What are the predominant land use(s) and zoning classifications within a 1⁄4 mile radius of proposed action?
+No Is the proposed action compatible with adjoining/surrounding land uses with a 1/4 mile?
+Yes 8.
+If the proposed action is the subdivision of land, how many lots are proposed?
+9.

-Yes

-No

-ulian and a second a

-proposed action compa Yes No

 a.
-M Vhat is the minimum lot size proposed?
+What is the minimum lot size proposed?